clevergadget/theeseeks/docs/TheeSeeks-Handoff.md

 When you open your new editor, ensure you have these three documents available to paste or reference.
 They contain the soul of the project:

 1.  **The Covenant**
-    *   *The Constitution.* Defines the 6 Axioms (Grace, Mercy, Respect, Clarity, Dual View, Consent).
+    *   *The Constitution.* Defines the Condition (The Spirit and the Letter) and the 5 Pillars (Grace, Mercy, Respect, Clarity, Consent).
 2.  **The Architecture Spec**
     *   *The Blueprint.* Defines the CLI (`seeks`), the Shadow Library (`.culture/`), and the Context Scroll.
 3.  **The Roadmap**